 A drug confirmation test is required when you get a presumed positive result from a rapid or instant drug test kit.

-If you see a Pinky-red line (C) the test was successful.
-If you see a Pinky-red line (T) the result is negative.
-If you see a faint Pinky-red line (T) the result is still negative.
-If there is no line (T) then consider a drug confirmation test to prove the presumed positive, meaning the sample should be analyzed further by a SAMHSA approved laboratory.
+If you see a Pinky-red (C) line the test was successful.
+And if you see a Pinky-red (T) line the result is negative.
+A faint Pinky-red (T) line means the result is still negative.
+If there is no (T) line then the result is considered positive–consider confirming the tested sample with a SAMHSA Certified Lab to confirm the presumed positive, meaning the sample should be analyzed further by a SAMHSA laboratory.

 Why is a drug confirmation test so important?

 A laboratory is needed to confirm your presumed positive test and give you an accurate confirmatory result.
 They will initially screen your sample again.
 If the result is negative, then that’s the end of the process.
-If its presumed positive, they will further analyze your sample using a lab technique called Gas Chromatography – Mass Spectrometry technology (GC-MS).
+If the initial analysis is positive, they will further analyze the sample using a lab technique called Gas Chromatography-Mass Spectrometry technology (GC-MS).
 This method is very accurate.
 If a drug or drugs are found, the confirmation will report the findings detailing what drugs were discovered and how much was found.
 The results are reported in Nanograms per Millilitre (ng/ml).

 What do I do with the sample prior to getting a drug confirmation test?

 - Before it is shipped to a SAMHSA approved laboratory.
-You should I keep the sample refrigerated.
-Yes and keep it a sealed container until it’s dispatched.
+You should keep the sample refrigerated and keep it in a sealed container until it’s dispatched.

 - How long will it take to get the pre-paid mailing kit?
 Typically three days from your request.

 - What do I do when I receive the mailer?
 Full instructions will be included in the mailer on how to prepare the sample for shipping and what documents should be included and where to ship it to.